Bluefalcon04v/Quote-Generator/README.md

 # Quote Generator

 ## Needs
- Well i think everyone have some quotes to share so let's us build a website where everyone will able to **contribute** on it.
+ Well i think everyone have some quotes to share so let's us build a website where everyone will able to **contribute** on it and share their favorite quotes.

 ## Tasks to do
--
+- A box where all quotes will be shown.
+- It will keep showing new quotes after a specific time.
+- give a good background with a transparent glass look.
 ___

 ## Summary